Vashishtha-Enterprise/Aadhar/README.md

-# Aadhar App
+# The Aadhar

 ![Aadhar App Logo](/path/to/logo.png)

-Aadhar App is a tool for supporting folks to do Robotic Process Automation (RPA) or Intelligent Business Automation (IBA) in a better way.
+Aadhar Application is a tool for supporting folks to do Robotic Process Automation (RPA) or Intelligent Business Automation (IBA) in a better way.
 It provides features for task completion, communication with clients, and incorporates machine learning for enhanced automation capabilities.

 ## Technology Stack